 Prior to each video capture, look for a prompt to Advance the plunger manually.
 Inject ~0.05 mL of the sample into the laser chamber and allow the particles to come to “rest” (i.e., not flowing) and then click OK.

 Wait for a Settings Confirmation box will appear upon the completion of the 5th video capture and for the Process box to flash.
 Set the Detection Threshold for processing of the sample by noting the number of blue crosses marking particles on the screen as the frames are advanced manually from the bottom of the video screen.
-If there are more than 3–4 blue crosses marking particles on the screen as frames are advanced, increase the Detection Threshold.
+If there are more than 3–4 blue crosses marking particles on each screen as frames are advanced, increase the Detection Threshold.
+The blue crosses on individual particles are analogous to the “swarm” effect in flow cytometry and should be minimized for optimum accuracy and reproducibility of data collection.

 Click Settings OK when the Detection Threshold is acceptable.